6-MillionBees/f-strings-write-instructions/instructions-Arden-complete.md

 print(f'the word something has __ characters')
 ```
-5. Inside the string, at the desired spot put your variable incased in curly brackets.
+5. Inside the string, at the desired spot, put your variable incased in curly brackets.
 ```python
 variable = len('something')

 print(f'the word something has {variable} characters')
 ```
 6. Test it out!
-I can't see the exact problem you're having but most, if not all of the problems you could have can be solved by just double checking.
+I can't help you with the exact problem you're having, but most if not all of the problems you could have can be solved by just double checking.
 ```python
 variable = len('something')